AlexJinyuLiu/CSC207_Trader_Project/phase2/README_Phase2.txt

 INSTRUCTIONS:
 1. Go to Intellij and click run.
 Navigate to then click 'main'.
-        (a) If an error occurs at this point, it is likely caused by corrupted .ser files.
-            You may need to delete all .ser files and run the program again.
+        (a) If an error occurs at this point, it is likely caused by corrupted .ser files in group_0110/phase2/data/ You may need to delete all .ser files and run the program again.
 2. At this point, you can:
           (a) Create an account.